 Admission to Music study is based, in part, on an audition to assess your potential and capacity to succeed in our programs.
-In addition to a prepared performance, prospective students will be tested in sight-reading, music theory rudiments, keyboard skills, and aural skills.
+In addition to a prepared performance, or a portfolio for composition applicants, prospective students will be tested in sight-reading, music theory rudiments, keyboard skills, and aural skills.

 The key to a successful music audition is to start early.
 By the time you reach high school, you should be working on the various areas of your musical knowledge and skills in anticipation of university music study.
 Depending on your musical education and experiences to date, you may find that some of your skills are very well developed, while you are only starting to learn the basics in other areas.
 There are four main areas of your audition for which you can start preparing now:

-Your instrumental/vocal performance is the most important part of your audition.
-You must have a strong background of formal instruction/vocal training.
+Your instrumental/vocal performance or composition portfolio is the most important part of your audition.
 If you are not currently studying with a private teacher, it is strongly recommended that you take some private lessons well in advance of your audition.

-The selection of your audition repertoire must be made in accordance with the requirements for your instrument.
-Learn the music thoroughly and consult your teacher for advice on details such as technique, tempo, or musical interpretation.
+The selection of your audition repertoire/portfolio must be made in accordance with the requirements for your area of specialization (composition or instrumental/vocal performance).
+Prepare the music thoroughly and consult your teacher for advice on how to put together the best application.